Creating dashboards

 Variables can be referenced in the Filter Bar of the Widget Creation Modal using their name.

-1. Create a variable (for example, select Clusters from the predefined list, and name it 'clusters')
+1. In this following example we selected Clusters from the predefined list, and named it 'clusters'.

 2. While creating or editing a Chart Widget, add a reference to the variable using a dollar sign in the filter bar, (for example, $clusters).